Review of ms Koningsdam deck 2 (Plaza-Shops-Lounge)

 World Stage (lower level 1 of 2) is the ship’s 2-tiered theater and main show lounge.
 The theater also serves the Holland America Line’s enrichment program (via partnership with BBC Earth).
 The entertainment options include daily bingo games, Koningsdam’s cruise itinerary-based expert lectures, professional media presentations.
 In the evenings, here are presented live band music, large-scale music and digital media show productions (a total of 5 rotating shows), concerts, performances by comedians, magicians, illusionists.
 The World Stage theater features a 270-degree wall of multiple LED screens for visuals.

-Merabella Luxury Shop is a top-brands jewelry boutique (assistance by a dedicated Manager).
+Merabella Luxury Shop is a top-brand jewelry boutique (assistance by a dedicated Manager).

 Signature Shops (lower level 1 of 2) are duty-free boutique shops selling liquor, tobaccos, sundries, brand perfumes and watches, also souvenirs, clothing, Holland America logo merchandise.

-“Music Walk” is called the Plaza Deck’s entertainment area comprised of 3 live music venues: Queen’s Lounge, Billboard Onboard, Lincoln Center Stage.
+“Music Walk” is Plaza Deck’s entertainment area comprised of 4 live music venues - Queen’s Lounge, Billboard Onboard, Lincoln Center Stage, Rolling Stone Rock Room

-“Lincoln Center Stage” is a chamber music hall dedicated to the classical music.
+“Lincoln Center Stage” (lower level 1 of 2) is a chamber music hall dedicated to classical music.
 In the evenings here are offered live quintet performances (piano and strings).
 There are 3 programs per night (each 45-60 min in length).
 On seadays only here are offered afternoon recitals.
-Lincoln Center Stage is via partnership with the NYC’s “Lincoln Center for the Performing Arts”.
+Lincoln Center Stage is via partnership with NYC’s “Lincoln Center for the Performing Arts”.

 Pinnacle Grill is a reservations-only steakhouse and seafood restaurant (at surcharge PP) open for lunch and dinner, with fine wines menu.
 Dining here is free for guests under 12, and at 1/2 adult charge for teenagers.
 Via partnership with the “Le Cirque” (gourmet NYC French restaurant), once per Koningsdam cruise, the Pinnacle Grill transforms into “An Evening at le Cirque” – specialty restaurant with higher surcharge PP, wine list charge, and “Le Cirque” dinner menu.
 Exclusively to Eurodam and Koningsdam, Holland America offers the “De Librije” dinner experience via partnership with Jonnie Boer.
 De Librije (located in the library building of a former Dominican abbey in Zwolle, Netherlands) is a 3-starred Michelin restaurant (since 2004).